Personal protective equipment for unpaid carers

 Using face masks

-You can use the same surgical face mask (whether fluid-resistant or not) to care for more than one person, unless you need to remove the mask from your face (such as to drink, eat, or take a break).
+Surgical face masks are single use, unless you need to remove the mask from your face (such as to drink, eat, or take a break).

 Disposing of PPE